By Alfredo Corchado and Ricardo Sandoval-Palos

 The Chauncey Bailey Project mirrored the Arizona Project of a prior generation: In June of 1976, dozens of investigative reporters rallied after the car-bombing death of journalist Don Bolles.
 That team continued Bolles’ reporting and exposed systemic corruption in Arizona.
 It also cemented the standing of Investigative Reporters and Editors as the nation’s pre-eminent professional journalism organization.

-These landmark incidents underscore the role of the journalist as irreplaceable components in the American democratic machine.
+These landmark incidents underscore the role of the journalists as irreplaceable components in the American democratic machine.
 The press is protected by the Bill of Rights, the only profession singled out for such status in the nation’s sacred Constitution.
 Politicians, thugs and mob bosses have learned that lesson.

 Contrast that with what’s happening in Mexico, one of the richest democracies on the planet, arguably one of our most important commercial partners, and country of origin for nearly 36 million U.S. residents.

 Since 1992, the Committee to Protect Journalists says 41 reporters in Mexico have been murdered as a direct result of doing their jobs.
 Some human rights groups say the number is more than 100 killed or disappeared journalists.

 But in Mexico the consequences for assaulting journalists have been almost non-existent.
 So it’s no surprise to see the official inaction since last month’s brazen day-time murder of muckraking reporter Javier Valdez Cardenas in the west-coast city of Culiacan.